eth-cscs/sarus/doc/config/glibc-hook.rst

 Sarus support at runtime
 ========================

-The glibc hook is self-sufficient and does not require any support from the Sarus container engine.
+The glibc hook injects the host glibc in the container filesystem only if the environment variable ``SARUS_GLIBC_HOOK=1`` is present in the container.
+This environment variable is automatically set by Sarus if the ``--glibc`` or ``--mpi`` command line options are passed to :program:`sarus run`.